-If you do miss some training over the festive season or are carrying a few extra pounds, don’t worry.
+If you do miss some training over the festive season, don’t worry.
 You are where you are.
 My question is simple, ‘what are you going to do about it’?
 It’s time in January to take full control and ownership of your running and your 10k or marathon goal.

 Find the plan that looks right for you and start to plan your weeks and key runs.
 Maybe enter a 5k or target the odd parkrun towards your 10k and make sure a half marathon or two have been entered as part of your marathon prep.

 Get organised with your nutrition (check out articles on the Training Blog) and think about that running MOT with a good physio to get everything falling into place.
 We want you healthy, injury free and ready to build the training on this exciting journey.

 Good luck, it’s time to start believing in that goal… make every run count.